entn-at/tf-kaldi-speaker/README.md

     In my case, the program is run locally.
     Modify cmd.sh and path.sh just according to standard Kaldi setup.

-* If you encounter any problems or have any suggestions, please make an issue.
+* If you encounter any problems, please make an issue.

 * If you have any extensions, feel free to create a PR.